 that we'll use for Optics, PHYS 324, is available on line at:

-Homework: Homework questions will be posted on the Physics 324 assignments webpage.
+Homework: Homework questions will be posted on the Physics 324 assignments web page.
 You are encouraged to discuss the homework questions with one another but must write up your answers separately and in your own words.
 For additional help and discussion on the homework questions please stop by Mike's office hours.

-Exams: There will be two in-class exams
+Exams: There will be three in-class exams

 the semester as well as a three-hour self-scheduled final